 - Can you list the relatives or friends she likes the least?

 - Do you know what she would do with the money if she won the lottery?

 - Can you list her three favorite movies, books or songs?

 - Do you know at least three of the most special events in her life?

 - Do you know her birthdate, middle name and state where she was born?

-If you answered three of those questions with a resounding “yes,” then you are more than ready to say, “I love you.”
-However, Casey has a few rules to keep in mind as you prepare to profess your feelings:
+If you answered three of those questions with a resounding “yes,” then you're on the right path to saying “I love you.”
+That said, however, Casey has a few rules to keep in mind as you prepare to profess your feelings.

 1. Don’t tell her post-sex.
 People too often say things they don’t mean right after doing the deed, so the bedroom is not the place to divulge those three little words for the first time.